cloudmailin/docs.cloudmailin.com/content/http_post_formats/multipart.md

     testfile

-Embedded attachments are sent using `base-64` encoding.
+Embedded attachments are sent using binary encoding.
 The example above contains two attachments named file1.txt and file2.txt both containing the plain text 'testfile' as their content.